Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Abstract

 \section{Abstract}

-We show non-autonomous $\L^q(\L^p)$ maximal regularity for families of complex second-order systems in divergence form under a mixed Hölder regularity condition in space and time.
+We show weighted non-autonomous $\L^q(\L^p)$ maximal regularity for families of complex second-order systems in divergence form under a mixed regularity condition in space and time.
 To be more precise, we let $p,q \in (1,\infty)$ and we consider coefficient functions in $\Contt^{\beta + \varepsilon}$ with values in $\Contx^{\alpha + \varepsilon}$ subject to the parabolic relation $2\beta + \alpha = 1$.
-To this end, we provide a weak $(p,q)$-solution theory with uniform constants and establish a priori higher spatial regularity.
+If $p < \nicefrac{d}{\alpha}$, we can likewise deal with spatial $\Hx^{\alpha + \eps, \nicefrac{d}{\alpha}}$ regularity.
+The starting point for this result is a weak $(p,q)$-solution theory with uniform constants.
+Further key ingredients are a commutator argument that allows us to establish higher a priori spatial regularity, operator-valued pseudo differential operators in weighted spaces, and a representation formula due to Acquistapace and Terreni.
 Furthermore, we show $p$-bounds for semigroups and square roots generated by complex elliptic systems under a minimal regularity assumption for the coefficients.